Categories

 I started to long again to find another love, a true love, and I seriously considered becoming polygamous since the opportunity arose:

-A 22-year-old girl who was training in our gym, a virgin, that I had never touched but fell in love with, was willing, even eager to become my second wife.
+A 22-year-old girl who was training in our gym, a virgin, that I had never touched but fell in love with, and she with me, was willing, even eager to become my “second” wife.

 Marrying Ciska would have been a perfect way for me to be happy again, but, after some hesitation, I opted against it, for fear than Anne would leave me.